aredn/documentation/arednGettingStarted/node_admin.rst

 Antenna settings
 ++++++++++++++++

-The antenna type is provided automatically based on your hardware model.
-Various devices may have differing antenna configurations, so the appropriate fields will be displayed depending on your radio type.
+Various devices may have differing antenna configurations, so the appropriate fields will be displayed depending on your radio hardware.
+If there are multiple antenna types available for your hardware model, then you can select one from a dropdown list.

 .. image:: _images/admin-radio-4.png
  :alt: Admin Radio Settings 4